megai2/d912pxy/README.md

   (link to dx9 https://www.microsoft.com/en-us/download/details.aspx?id=34429)

-  Then, if you are still here, post your issue on github with
+  Then, if you are still here, post your issue [here](https://github.com/megai2/d912pxy/issues/13) with

     1. Log file form P7logs
     2. Crash.dmp and d912pxy_crash.txt if you have it
+    3. Version number of d912pxy you used

  If you are asked to run debug version do this